What Brazil’s Showdown With Elon Musk Was Really About

 These initiatives highlight the skills and talent of Brazilian scientists and engineers.
 But they also show the difficulty of defying digital corporate power today.
 While ostensibly independent, WideLabs trains and hosts its LLM on Oracle Cloud; C4AI, housed in the public University of São Paulo, is a joint venture with IBM.
 Because developing AI requires a colossal amount of data and processing power to train and run models, the push for AI adoption leads governments and nonstate organizations to blindly accept Big Tech clouds.
 Yet developing an AI model or any other computing solution in the cloud means to be locked in.
 It becomes virtually impossible to dismantle all the software architecture.

 The same happens to state operations as they migrate to the cloud, from everyday services like management of hospitals and schools, to entire national defense systems — everything will be locked in by Big Tech.
 During Jair Bolsonaro’s administration, for example, Brazil’s national statistics office faced pressure from Big Tech to conceal how and what type of citizens’ data was being collected.
-As explained, Bolsonaro’s government welcomed tech’s push to introduce Big Data and AI into Latin America’s national statistical offices through public-private partnerships.
+As explained by two Brazilian scholars, Bolsonaro’s government welcomed tech’s push to introduce Big Data and AI into Latin America’s national statistical offices through public-private partnerships.
 Among those initiatives was the idea to replicate the e-commerce measurement methodology adopted by Statistics Netherlands (CBS) through an agreement with Google.

 The attempt to monitor citizens’ e-commerce through state agencies ultimately met with opposition, but Big Tech does not admit defeat easily.
 In light of Brazil’s AI plan, Amazon accelerated its strategy to sign cloud agreements with public companies and public sector dependencies, tilting the scale against Brazil’s push for digital sovereignty and in open defiance of president Luiz Inácio Lula da Silva’s vocal opposition to Big Tech.